Ancient Celtic religion: Head cult

 The iconography of the human head is believed by many archaeologists and historians to have played a significant part in Celtic religion.
 It has been referred to as a "head cult" or "cult of the severed head".
-Among the Romans and Greeks, the Celts had a reputation as head hunters.
+The Celts had a reputation as head hunters among the Romans and Greeks.
 Writing in the 1st century BC, the Greek historians Posidonius and Diodorus Siculus said Celtic warriors cut off the heads of enemies slain in battle, hung them from the necks of their horses, then nailed them up outside their homes.
 Strabo wrote in the same century that Celts embalmed the heads of their most esteemed enemies in cedar oil and put them on display.
 The Roman historian Livy wrote that the Boii beheaded the defeated Roman general after the Battle of Silva Litana, covered his skull in gold, and used it as a ritual cup.

 Archaeologists have found evidence that heads were embalmed and displayed by the southern Gauls.

-In another example, at the southern Gaulish site of Entremont, there was a pillar carved with skulls, within which were niches where human skulls were kept, nailed into position, fifteen of which were found.
+In another example, at the southern Gaulish site of Entremont, there was a pillar carved with skulls, within which were niches where human skulls were kept, nailed into position, fifteen of which have been found.
 Roquepertuse nearby has similar heads and skull niches.
 Many standalone carved stone heads have been found in Celtic regions, some with two or three faces.
-Examples include the Mšecké Žehrovice Head and the Corleck Head.
-Severed heads are a common motif in Insular Celtic myths, and there are many tales in which 'living heads' preside over feasts and/or speak prophecies.
+Examples include the Mšecké Žehrovice and Corleck heads.
+Severed heads are a common motif in Insular Celtic myths, and there are many tales in which "living heads" preside over feasts and/or speak prophecies.
 The beheading game is a trope found in Irish myth and Arthurian legend.

 John T. Koch says that the efforts taken to preserve and display heads, and the frequency with which severed heads appear, point to a religious importance.
 Barry Cunliffe believed that the Celts held "reverence for the power of the head" and that "to own and display a distinguished head was to retain and control the power of the dead person".
 Likewise, the archaeologist Anne Ross asserted that "the Celts venerated the head as a symbol of divinity and the powers of the otherworld, and regarded it as the most important bodily member, the very seat of the soul".

-The folklorist Hilda Ellis Davidson also said they seem to have venerated the head as "the seat of consciousness and wisdom".
-Miranda Aldhouse-Green refuted suggestions "that the head itself was worshipped, but it was clearly venerated as the most significant element in a human or divine image representing the whole."
-However, the historian Ronald Hutton criticised the idea of a head cult, believing that both the literary and archaeological evidence did not warrant this conclusion.
+The folklorist Hilda Ellis Davidson said the early Celts seem to have venerated the head as "the seat of consciousness and wisdom".
+Miranda Aldhouse-Green has refuted suggestions "that the head itself was worshipped, but it was clearly venerated as the most significant element in a human or divine image representing the whole".
+In contrast, the historian Ronald Hutton has largely dismissed the idea of a head cult, believing that both the literary and archaeological evidence did not warrant this conclusion.
 He noted "the frequency with which human heads appear upon Celtic metalwork proves nothing more than they were a favourite decorative motif, among several, and one just as popular among non-Celtic peoples."